Menopause Article, Boulder Women’s Magazine December 2002

 research has shown that concept to be false.
 Unfortunately, the

 recent research conducted by the WHI has shown that HRT can increase

 risk of breast cancer and clotting disorders, though it is still

 deemed beneficial in retaining bone density.

-Naturopathic doctors as well as practitioners of Chinese
+Registered Naturopathic Doctors as well as practitioners of Chinese

 medicine have a long history of successfully utilizing herbal